Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: RGB-D GSD Dataset

 \item \jychecked{\textbf{Color Contrast.} The color contrast between glass and non-glass regions should ideally be low.
 Otherwise, salient color features can skew the glass surface detection task.
 We measure the color contrast by computing the $\chi^2$ distance of the RGB histograms between glass and non-glass regions.
 Figure \ref{fig:ABCD}(b) compares the color contrast among GDD \cite{Mei_2020_CVPR}, GSD \cite{GSD:2021} and our RGB-D GSD.
 In general, the contrast values of our RGB-D GSD images concentrate in the lower quartile (0 $<$ contrast $<$ 0.4), \jychecked{which is similar to the other two datasets}.}

-\item \textbf{Area Ratio.} This metric is defined as the size of the glass region over the size of the image.
+\item \textbf{Area Ratio.} This metric measures the glass region size relative to the image size.
 This illustrates the level of semantic context that the images provide.
 In other words, a smaller glass region leaves more room for the surrounding environment to offer additional hints.
-As mentioned in \cite{GSD:2021}, GDD \cite{Mei_2020_CVPR} contains primarily close-up shots, which limits the amount of contextual information.
+As mentioned in GSD, GDD contains primarily close-up shots, which limits the amount of contextual information.
 In addition, in real-life scenario, an autonomous system is expected to be able to detect objects and perform scene understanding tasks as early as possible.
-Therefore, having data of low area ratio is much more meaningful and beneficial for model training.
-As demonstrated in Figure \ref{fig:ABCD}(c), RGB-D GSD has more images with small glass areas than the other datasets. \end{itemize}
+Therefore, data of low area ratio is much more meaningful and beneficial for model training.
+In Figure \ref{fig:ABCD}(b), RGB-D GSD has more images with small glass areas than the other datasets.

+\item \textbf{Missing Depth.} Missing depths strongly correlate with the presence of glass surfaces, as glass often causes erratic depth signals.
+To validate this, we calculated the ratio $\frac{\mathsf{M} \cap \mathsf{G}}{\mathsf{M}}$, where \(\mathsf{M}\) denotes the set of missing depths and \(\mathsf{G}\) denotes the set of ground truth glass regions.
+This ratio represents the alignment of missing depths with ground truth glass regions.
+The distribution is as follows: 0.0-0.2: 15.47\%, 0.2-0.4: 14.28\%, 0.4-0.6: 14.49\%, 0.6-0.8: 18.74\%, 0.8-1.0: 37.02\%.
+These results highlight that missing depths, especially at higher ratios, strongly overlap with ground truth, confirming their association with glass surfaces. \end{itemize}